 Newton ring interference fringes

-A resistive touch panel is a resistive touch panel in which upper and lower ITO-coated films or glasses are placed opposite each other to create a gap between them to detect and locate the contact between the electrodes due to pressure.
+A resistive touchscreen is a resistive touchscreen in which upper and lower ITO-coated films or glasses are placed opposite each other to create a gap between them to detect and locate the contact between the electrodes due to pressure.
 The light reflected from the pressure-curved upper and lower planes interfere with each other in the air gap between them, resulting in the display of round interference fringes.